Wartem/nestcast/README.md

 - Text-to-speech conversion using gTTS (Google Text-to-Speech)
 - RESTful API for programmatic access
 - Background device discovery to keep the device list up-to-date
+- Media streaming from URL and audio play from file

 ## Requirements